albertzak/open/readme.md

 c. persistent db writes to local vat/node - effectful cap needed (closure with bound swap!) (fn update! [new-db] (reset! db new-db)) or better because more confined: (fn append-tx! [tx] (swap! db d/apply-tx tx))

-while a, b seem like no caps because they are just values (but give free access to db value), they are caps as well (?) - the read only cap to an value it's just a static value. quote miller: "Data provides only irrevocable knowledge, so don’t bother wrapping it (in a caretaker/membrane)"
+while a, b seem like no caps because they are just values (but give free access to db value), they are caps as well (?) - the read only cap to an value it's just a static value. quote miller: "Data provides only irrevocable knowledge, so don't bother wrapping it (in a caretaker/membrane)"

-"the right to exercise access carries with it the right to grant access”. [capmyths, (Gong’s citation [1] is Boebert’s 1984 paper, which corresponds to our citation [2]).]
+"the right to exercise access carries with it the right to grant access". [capmyths, (Gong's citation [1] is Boebert's 1984 paper, which corresponds to our citation [2]).]

 ---